AlexCsanyi/web_scraper/README.md

 ## Usage and installation

-open your favoourite editor / terminal and type in the following:
+open your favourite editor / terminal and type in the following:
 `cd your-destination-folder`
 `git clone https://github.com/AlexCsanyi/web_scraper`
 `npm install` - this will install dependencies